Metaphysics0/react-graphql-live-chat/README.md

-## React + GraphQL + WebSockets Live Chat
+## React + GraphQL + WebSockets - Live Chat Widget

-A reusable widget built with some of the latest technologies!
+A reusable live-chat widget, built with some of the latest technologies!
 Inspired from [HubSpot](https://www.hubspot.com/products/crm/live-chat), and [Intercom](https://www.intercom.com/)

 ### Technologies